funpopgen/veqtl-mapper/index.md

     write.table(results, file = "results.adjusted", col.names = T, row.names = F, sep = '\t', quote = F)

 The final column in results.adjusted now contains Q values, which sets a threshold for estimating the false discovery rate while accounting for all SNPs and genes tested.

+## Controlling for eQTLs

+Variance effects can be caused by SNPs being in partial linkage disequilibrium with an eQTL.
+To control for these effects, you can pass a list of eQTLs to remove when mapping v-eQTLs.
+This list should be a whitespace separated file, one row per eQTL, with 5 columns: gene, chromosome, base pair position, reference allele and alt allele.
+The file is passed with the `--eqtl` flag:

+     bsub -o out -J"parent[1-200]" \
+     "veqtl-mapper --bed expression.bed --vcf genotype.vcf.gz --genes 50 \
+     --job-number \$LSB_JOBINDEX --eqtl eqtl_file --out results\$LSB_JOBINDEX"</code></pre>

+## Controlling for covariates

+A file containing a set of covariates can also be passed.
+This should be a whitespace delimited file, with a header with the subject IDs and one row per individual.
+All covariates should be numeric.
+The file is passed with the `--cov` flag:

+      bsub -o out -J"parent[1-200]" \
+     "veqtl-mapper --bed expression.bed --vcf genotype.vcf.gz --genes 50 \
+     --job-number \$LSB_JOBINDEX --cov covariates_file --out results\$LSB_JOBINDEX"</code></pre>

 ***

 ## Building from source